Box: Ways to Edit Data in Box

 Box Device Trust is a component that checks the device status of enterprise users.
 Device Trust verifies that your device passes all necessary security checks required to log into your enterprise's Box account.
 It only performs checks that are enabled by the administrator of the enterprise -- no additional information about the device is collected or retained by Box.

-How is Box Edit different from Box Sync?
+How is Box Edit different from Box Drive or Box Sync?
 Do they overlap at all?

-Box Sync is designed to keep all your important content updated on your computer’s desktop, even when a colleague uploads a new version.
+Box Drive and Box Sync are designed to keep all your important content updated on your computer’s desktop, even when a colleague uploads a new version.
 You can access files and make edits directly from your desktop, and the updated versions are added to Box where the rest of your team can access them.

 Box Edit provides the same benefits, but is designed for quick edits when you’re working from the Box web app.
 You can open, edit, and save a file without ever needing to leave Box – this add-on feature is ideal for content that’s not already synced to your desktop.
 It closes the gap between Box and your desktop for even tighter collaboration.